 The Judith Lumley Centre is a multidisciplinary health research centre.
 It is part of the School of Nursing and Midwifery at La Trobe University in Melbourne, Australia.
 Our research addresses major public health issues for women, children and families.
 We aim to conduct outstanding interdisciplinary applied research to improve the health and wellbeing of women, children and families.

-We lead research in the following eight areas:
+We lead research in the following seven areas:

 - child, family and community health

 - mother and infant health and maternity services